The Beginner’s Guide to Berlin Tempelhof Airport

 The hotel has crescent-shaped corridors, a ballroom with a hardwood floor, a bar where the stickers of the air squadrons are still on walls and mirrors.

-There are a gym and a fully equipped basketball court.
+There is a gym and a fully equipped basketball court.
 There are restaurants, offices and the huge main hall, a remnant of Hitler’s times with stainless steel additions.

 Berlin Tempelhof Aiport The hotel's bar